 This debate is not about existing immigrant communities.
 Nobody is remotely suggesting that they should leave.
 The issue is how many more people our island can sustain.

 No - there are always about half a million vacancies as people move jobs (known as “frictional” unemployment).
-There are about two million people in the UK registered as unemployed and there is, therefore, no shortage of labour.
+There are about 1.8 million people in the UK registered as unemployed and there is, therefore, no shortage of labour.

-The notion that British people are unwilling to do certain jobs is not true but, for many, there is no incentive to work - in part because wages at the bottom of the scale have been held back by high levels of immigration.
+The notion that British people are unwilling to do certain jobs is not true but, for many, there has been no incentive to work - in part because wages at the bottom of the scale have been held back by high levels of immigration.